JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 [limit cross-tenant private endpoint connections](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/limit-cross-tenant-private-endpoint-connections).
 This Azure Policy based approach helps you to prevent them to be created in the first place and you can always make exemptions if needed.
-This same sharing technique is used with managed private endpoints as well.
+It's good to understand that this same sharing technique is used with managed private endpoints as well.

 Next, I'll show you how to find all the cross-tenant private endpoints and their connections in your environment.